Who’s Who in the Department of Mathematics

 In addition to the state requirements for the B.A. and B.S. degree, teachHOUSTON students are required to take 20 hours of specified courses in Education.
 TeachHouston is designed to provide immediate classroom experience and takes a minimum of 5 terms to complete; thus, students should apply to teachHOUSTON no later than their sophomore year.

 Mathematics majors are expected to exhibit progress toward a degree.
 Students with less than a 2.50 cumulative grade point average in mathematics courses taken at the University of Houston will be advised to discontinue as mathematics majors.

-An official degree plan should be completed during the second semester of the sophomore year or the first semester of the junior year.
+An official degree plan should be completed during the second term of the sophomore year or the first term of the junior year.